mougiakouel/QGIS-Training-Manual/vector_classification/label_tool.rst

 .. image:: ../_static/labels/019.png
    :align: center

 It's better than before, but still not ideal.
+For starters, some of the names appear more than once, and that's not always necessary.
+To prevent that from
+happening:

-For a start, some of the names appear more than once, and that's not always necessary.
-To prevent that from happening, enable the option :guilabel:`Merge connected lines to avoid duplicate labels` (also under the :guilabel:`Advanced` tab - you may need to scroll down to see it).
+* Enable the option :guilabel:`Merge connected lines to avoid duplicate labels` (also under the :guilabel:`Advanced` tab - you may need to scroll down to see it).

 Another useful function is to prevent labels being drawn for features too short to be of notice.

-This is the :guilabel:`Suppress labeling of features smaller than` option.
-Set this value to :kbd:`5mm` and note the results when you click :guilabel:`Apply`.
+* Set the value of :guilabel:`Suppress labeling of features smaller than ...` to :kbd:`5mm` and note the results when you click :guilabel:`Apply`.

 Try out different :guilabel:`Placement` settings as well (also under the :guilabel:`Advanced` tab).
 As we've seen before, the :guilabel:`horizontal` option is not a good idea in this case, so let's try the :guilabel:`curved` option instead!

+* Select the :guilabel:`curved` option under the :guilabel:`Advanced` tab of the :guilabel:`Layer labeling settings` dialog.

 Here's the result:

 .. image:: ../_static/labels/020.png
    :align: center

-As you can see, this hides a lot of the labels that were prviously visible, because of the difficulty of making some of them follow twisting street lines and still be legible.
+As you can see, this hides a lot of the labels that were previously visible, because of the difficulty of making some of them follow twisting street lines and still be legible.
 You can decide which of these options to use, depending on what you think seems more useful or what looks better.